Mit5/Database-Project/README.md

 It is made in collaboration with two other students.
 It is themed after the Someren event in The Netherlands.

-As the project relies on a database, provided by Inholland University, it is no longer working as of November 2023.
+As the project relies on a database, provided by Inholland University, it is no longer operational as of November 2023.